kenwi/VideoHubControl/README.md

 - `PRIVATE_MODE = True` (default): Only accessible from localhost
 - `PRIVATE_MODE = False`: Accessible from other devices on the network

+### VideoHub Connection Settings

+The application sends control messages to a VideoHub device using the following configuration in `app.py`:

+- `HOST`: The IP address of the VideoHub device (default: "192.168.10.129")
+- `PORT`: The port number for the VideoHub connection (default: 4444)

+These settings control where the button press messages are sent.
+Make sure to update these values to match your VideoHub device's network configuration.

 ## Running the Application

 1. Make sure your virtual environment is activated